SACAGAMA/Privacy-Policy/README.md

 With other players or the general public.
 If you play our games, use certain features of our games, some information may be viewed by other players.

 Like any company, your personal information constitutes an asset of SACAGAMA that will become part of our regular records.
 In this sense, we may communicate your personal information to a third party in the event that we decide to sell a line of business to it and in order that you can continue to receive service and information in relation to that line of business with the least inconvenience possible. .
-Similarly, in the event of a merger, acquisition, reorganization, bankruptcy, or other similar situation, your personal information may be transferred to Blizzard's successor or assignee.
+Similarly, in the event of a merger, acquisition, reorganization, bankruptcy, or other similar situation, your personal information may be transferred to SACAGAMA successor or assignee.

 For legal reasons or in case of conflict.
 SACAGAMA may communicate your information if it considers that it is required by applicable legislation or regulations, operating agreements, legal processes or official requests, for example, with law enforcement officers, government authorities and other third parties in case it is necessary to apply our End User License Agreement, our user agreements and other policies in order to protect the rights or property of SACAGAMA or other parties, or in the event of a claim or dispute regarding your use of our services.